raspberrypilearning/Pedagogy-Quick-Reads/02 - Worked Examples/readme.md

 ## Reducing cognitive load

 Worked examples help reduce the extraneous cognitive load placed on a learner’s working memory by providing a model solution for a problem, which the learner can read, understand, and adapt to solve similar problems.

-When a learner is given a (partial or complete) solution, they do not need to recall as much from their long-term memory.
+When a learner is given a (partial or complete) solution, they do not need to recall as much from their long-term memory[^2].
 If a concept is included in the solution, the learner can quickly retrieve and apply their existing understanding relating to that concept.
 Partially complete problems help focus learners on particular concepts, because learners only need to focus on the missing aspects.

 In focussing learners’ attention on structural elements of problems, worked examples support students to organise their new knowledge into schemas.[^3]

 ## Product versus process